-Not every series of Warrants to be issued under this Base Prospectus will be included in the regulated unofficial market (Freiverkehr) of a stock exchange or admitted to trading on a stock exchange.
+admitted to trading on a stock exchange.
 Even if such inclusion or admission does occur, that does not necessarily lead to a higher turnover of the Warrants.

 Even if the Issuer, following inclusion or admission, plans to provide buy and sell prices for the Warrants of an issue under normal market conditions, the Issuer does not assume any obligation to provide such prices.
 Moreover, the Issuer does not give any guaranty with respect to the amount or the availability of such prices.
-Holders of the Warrants cannot rely on being able to sell the Warrants at a certain point in time or at a certain price.
+Warrantholders cannot rely on being able to sell the Warrants at a certain point in time or at a certain price.

-There is no guarantee that a secondary market will develop for the respective Warrants, providing the holders of the Warrants with an opportunity to resell their Warrants.
-The more limited the secondary market, the more difficult it may be for the holders of the Warrants to realize the value of the Warrants on the secondary market.
+There is no guarantee that a secondary market will develop for the respective Warrants, providing the warrantholders with an opportunity to resell their Warrants.
+The more limited the secondary market, the more difficult it may be for the warrantholders to realize the value of the Warrants on the secondary market.
 The same also applies if the Warrants are included in the Freiverkehr or admitted to a stock exchange.